Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 An investigation found no ethical violations but cited “professional errors” and protocol breaches.
 The commander of the overseeing 14th Reserve Armored Brigade was also censured.

 The troops misidentified vehicles as Hamas targets and opened fire for three minutes.
 A UN vehicle was also mistakenly hit, killing an employee.
-The IDF later admitted errors and said guidelines on engaging rescue personnel were “sharpened and clarified.”
+The IDF later admitted to errors and stated that guidelines on engaging rescue personnel had been “sharpened and clarified.”

-Six of the 15 killed were later identified by the IDF as Hamas operatives — a claim disputed by the Palestine Red Crescent, which called the IDF report “full of lies.”
+The IDF later identified six of the 15 killed as Hamas operatives — a claim disputed by the Palestine Red Crescent, which called the IDF report “full of lies.”
 The Red Cross called it the deadliest attack on its personnel since 2017.

 Table of Contents for the Israel-Hamas War